errbotio/errbot/README.rst

 Administration and Security:

-- Can be setup so a restricted list of people have administrative rights
+- Can be setup to a restricted list of people have administrative rights
 - Fine-grained access controls may be defined which allow all or just specific commands to be limited to specific users and/or rooms
 - Plugins may be hosted publicly or privately and dynamically installed (by admins) via their Git url
 - Plugins can be configured directly from chat (no need to change setup files for every plugin)